gcpearse/random-name-selector/README.md

 # Name Roulette

+## Overview

-Name Roulette is a mini app allowing users to enter names and then select one at random from the list.
+Name Roulette is a mini app built with React and Vite in TypeScript, allowing users to enter names and then select one at random from the list.

-This project has been built in React with Vite and is written in TypeScript.
+The hosted web app can be found [here](https://name-roulette.netlify.app/).

-This is a work in progress.
+This is a standalone mini project that may be updated in the future.